OBsmith: LLM-Powered JavaScript Obfuscator Testing: OBsmith Approach

 In addition to LLM-powered sketch generation (\S\ref{sec:llm-sketching}), another component of OBsmith's sketch generation is automatic sketch extraction, which aims to automatically extract reusable program sketches from real-world JavaScript programs.

-\paragraph{Motivation.} Differential testing and metamorphic testing (\S\ref{sec:diff}, \S\ref{sec:metamorphic_testing}) frequently reveal program fragments that expose semantic inconsistencies in obfuscators.
+\paragraph{Motivation.} Reference-oriented equivalence testing and metamorphic testing (\S\ref{sec:diff}, \S\ref{sec:metamorphic_testing}) frequently reveal program fragments that expose semantic inconsistencies in obfuscators.
 These fragments often encode subtle interactions between JavaScript features—such as scoping rules, exception propagation, or dynamic evaluation—that are difficult to anticipate in manual prompt design.
 Automatically converting such fragments into parameterized sketches increases test diversity while focusing future iterations on bug-revealing structures.
-Moreover, sketch extraction can automatically use existing JavaScript programs, which usually contain the developer's domain knowledge and have been proven to be effective for compiler testing\cite{lejit}.
+Moreover, sketch extraction can automatically use existing JavaScript programs, which usually contain the developer's domain knowledge and have been proven to be effective for compiler testing \cite{lejit}.
 For the above two reasons, OBsmith also designed an automated framework to extract sketches from existing programs.

-\paragraph{Extraction Pipeline.} OBsmith implements the extraction in AST level, it parses the concreate JavaScript program to a Babel AST and proceeds the sketch extraction in two steps: \begin{enumerate}[label=Step \arabic*:] \item \textbf{Collect candidates.} Identify variables that hold numbers or booleans.
+\paragraph{Extraction Pipeline.} OBsmith implements the extraction at the AST level.
+It parses the concrete JavaScript program to a Babel AST and proceeds the sketch extraction in two steps: \begin{enumerate}[label=Step \arabic*:] \item \textbf{Collect candidates.} Identify variables that hold numbers or booleans.

 \item \textbf{Replacement.} The program is parsed into an Abstract Syntax Tree (AST), and literals, variable references, and selected expressions are abstracted back into OBsmith placeholders (\texttt{numberLiteral}, \texttt{booleanReference}, \texttt{arithmetic()}, etc.).
-The generalization step ensures that the resulting sketch is type-correct and can be re-instantiated with diverse values.expressions \end{enumerate}
+The generalization step ensures that the resulting sketch is type-correct and can be re-instantiated with diverse values and expressions. \end{enumerate}

 \paragraph{Benefits.} By automating the discovery of new sketches, OBsmith transforms one-off bug-triggering programs into systematic generators of test cases.
 This mechanism reduces manual effort, broadens semantic coverage, and enables continuous adaptation of the testing pipeline as new obfuscators or language features emerge.
 Importantly, sketch extraction allows OBsmith to evolve its corpus in tandem with the domain, turning transient failures into long-lasting assets for regression testing.